huytranhg/Blackjack/README.md

 # Blackjack
 Blackjack Monogame DirectX

+Blackjack's built can be download from this link: https://1drv.ms/u/s!AoP1RrY3fZ23bdZDRnjRPFgOtE4

 ***Prerequisites***
 - Blackjack can be played on Windows 7 or higher version of Windows OS.
 - It requires Microsoft .NET Framework 4.5 or higher version to be run.